Last Updated on February 6, 2023

 I accumulated so much stuff in my first three years and have not thrown anything.
 I still owned clothes that I won’t use anymore, shoes that will no longer be worn, and books that I will never read again.

 In 2018, I watched the Netflix documentary called “Minimalism: A Documentary About the Important Things.”
-I realized that we really love holding on to things until we can no longer identify which are essential and not.
+I realized that we really love holding on to things until we can no longer identify which are essential and which are not.

 The quote, “We buy things we don’t need, with the money we don’t have,